A Santa Barbara Courthouse Sunken Gardens Wedding | Abby & BK

 There were tears, laughter, and those in-between exchanges where everyone seemed fully present.
 Their vows were emotional and honest, shared in a way that allowed everyone there to feel connected to what was happening.

-As they walked back down the aisle, guests lifted colorful ribbon wands into the air, creating movement and texture that made the moment feel alive — one of those scenes that feels like it pauses for just a second.
+As they walked back down the aisle, guests lifted colorful ribbon wands into the air, creating movement and texture that made the moment feel alive.
+One of those scenes that pauses for just a second.

 After the ceremony, the energy naturally shifted into celebration.